JuiceBox7/Portfolio/README.md

-A portfolio website to showcase my achievements, talents, and skills in a nice fashion.
+A portfolio website to showcase a collection of projects I've done over the years